academe/SagePay-Integration/README.md

 $psr7_ServerRequest = \Zend\Diactoros\ServerRequestFactory::fromGlobals();
 // or guzzlehttp/psr7 from v1.3
 $psr7_ServerRequest = \GuzzleHttp\Psr7\ServerRequest::fromGlobals();
+// or if using a framework that supplies a PSR-7 server request, just use that.

 if (ServerRequest\Secure3DAcs::isRequest($psr7_ServerRequest->getBody()))
     // Yeah, we got a 3d Secure server request coming at us.
 Process it here.